 If you’re among them facing this problem, fear not.
-I’m kick-starting your research and giving you a list of 12 legitimate companies and resources to check out:
+I’m kick-starting your research and giving you a list of 15 legitimate companies and resources to check out:

 If you have a sewing and crafts blog, becoming a Brand Ambassador for Shannon Fabrics could definitely add some cash to your annual income.

 If this isn’t your thing, you can also sew their kits and trade show items, which can get you anywhere from $6 to $50 per piece.

-You do need to be near Baltimore, MD to attend the trio of sewing classes, offered free by FranciePants to anyone interested with the job.
+You do need to be near Baltimore, MD to attend the trio of sewing classes, offered free by FranciePants to anyone interested in the job.

-The company is looking for someone who can sew, knit, crochet or make jewelry to become a part its home-based production team.
+The company is looking for someone who can sew, knit, crochet, or make jewelry to become part of its home-based production team.

-8. Stampin’ Up!
+9. Stampin’ Up!

 Stampin’ Up is an old company, but they’re still alive and kicking with its global community of demonstrators.